pvponsee/pvponsee/README.md

 I am Dhruv Sangamwar and I'm currently a Molecular Biology & Biochemistry Major at UC Davis, althogh I am currently working towards a B.Sc. in Computer Science.
 You will find a few of my projects on this page.

-- 🔭 I’m currently working on using the spotify api to automatically curate a playlist based on weather.
+- 🔭 I’m currently working on a program that calculates the RMSD between molecular data from PDB and AlphaFold
-- 🌱 I’m currently learning to work with python libraries such as TensorFlow and Numpy.
+- 🌱 I’m currently learning object oriented programming in C++
 - 👤 I'm currently working at:
   [NOMΛD](https://visitnomad.com/), a prop-tech SaaS startup disrupting the homesharing industry.